Smoothingo/Zelda_Smooth/README.md

 ## *Simple Text Adventure for a school Project*

 I hope you enjoy it.
-This code is still in development and i will try to finish it in my Holidays because the School Project is already over.

 I will maybe add features every now and then and will try to make a nice fighting system for the Titans and Ganon.